 Add the mixture to a sheet pan lined with parchment paper.

-Bake for about 40 minutes, mixing occasionally and keeping an eye on it at the end to make sure the coconut flakes do not burn.
+Bake for about 40 minutes to even one hour, stirring occasionally and keeping an eye on it at the end to make sure the coconut flakes do not burn.

 Add the cacao nibs if using.

 Let cool, and store in a glass jar in the fridge for about a week or freeze immediatly and eat straight from the freezer.

 Serve with cold alternative milk of your choice (I prefer unsweetened original hemp milk).